Skip to main content

 pool = "worker"

 The schedule is a 5-field cron expression: minute, hour, day-of-month, month, day-of-week.
 This example fires at 3:00 AM every day.
 Fields support * (any), exact integers, and comma-separated values (1,15 for the 1st and 15th).
 The difference from cooldown: a cooldown fires relative to the last run (“every 5 minutes”), while cron fires at absolute times (“at 3 AM daily”).
 Cooldown drifts — if the last run was at 3:02, the next is at 3:07.
 Cron hits the same wall-clock times every day.
-Cron gates fire at most once per minute — if the order already ran during the current minute, it waits for the next match.
+Cron triggers fire at most once per minute — if the order already ran during the current minute, it waits for the next match.

 Condition